nateopr/css-flexbox-photo-gallery/README.md

 # css-flexbox-photo-gallery
-Originally created on FreeCodeCamp, and changed a bit
+Originally created on FreeCodeCamp, and customized to look better.